 Explore the Past

-The Qualicum Beach Museum (currently closed due to COVID-19) you will discover the town's fascinating history.
+The Qualicum Beach Museum you will discover the town's fascinating history.
 Highlights include the Qualicum First Nations exhibit, artefacts from early hotels and boathouses, and a film made with testimonials from longtime residents.
 The museum also features a world renowned paleontology exhibit.
 You will see how our remarkable local fossils contribute to the science of evolution and Earth's history.

 From Pentlatch Moons to local characters; from 'pioneer' kitchen to luxury hotel; and from fishing boats to logging boots; the Qualicum Beach Museum is delighted to share the many stories of Qualicum Beach.
 Come and visit, you'll find more than a little history.